Krzyjan/xls-to-csv/README.md

 xls-to-csv
 ==========

-A POI-based utility to convert an Excel spreadsheet to CSV, implemented in Scala.
+A POI-based utility to convert an Excel spreadsheet to the CSV format, implemented in Scala.

-This implementation is loosely based on a [Apache POI example code](http://svn.apache.org/repos/asf/poi/trunk/src/examples/src/org/apache/poi/ss/examples/ToCSV.java)
+This implementation is loosely based on an [Apache POI example code](http://svn.apache.org/repos/asf/poi/trunk/src/examples/src/org/apache/poi/ss/examples/ToCSV.java)

 [License](LICENSE.md)